shanemarvinmay/interview-prep/README.md

 ## Personal Interest to look into
 - mapbox
 - interview pen ($100 for lifetime access) for coding and system design interviews

+## Working with Dependencies in Python
+* Before starting I recommend being in a virtual environment
+* Install package cmd:
+`python3 -m pip3 install SomePackage`
+* Run your file
+`py your_file.py`